Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 What yarn is best for baby loveys?

-When selecting yarn for your crochet baby lovey patterns, soft, machine-washable medium-weight yarn is ideal.
-Cotton blends (like Bernat Softee Baby Cotton), bamboo-cotton blends, and premium acrylics (like Caron Simply Soft) are all excellent choices.
-The yarn should be soft against baby skin, durable enough for frequent washing, and free from loose fibers that could be inhaled.
+For yarn, go with a soft, machine-washable medium weight.
+Cotton blends (like Bernat Softee Baby Cotton), bamboo-cotton blends, and good acrylics (like Caron Simply Soft) all work well.
+It should be soft on baby skin, hold up to frequent washing, and free of loose fibers that could be inhaled.